CMakePP/CMaize/docs/src/developer/design/user_api.rst

 Full discussion: :ref:`designing_cmaizes_add_target_functions`.

-Once we have found or built all of the :term:`project's <project>` dependencies we can move on to building the :term:`build targets <build target>`.
+Once we have found or built all of the :term:`project's <project>` dependencies, we can move on to building the :term:`build targets <build target>`.
 Generally speaking, the information needed to build a target depends on the coding language of the target.
-For the purposes of this high-level discussion we focus on C++; build targets for most other coding languages will have similar needs.
+For the purposes of this high-level discussion, we focus on C++; build targets for most other coding languages will have similar needs.
 For a typical C++ target we need to specify the: